opentaps/open-climate-investing/book/New-Technologies.md

 ### Better Offsets

+_You're going to find that many of the truths we cling to depend greatly on our own point of view. - Obi-wan Kenobi_

 What does the offset market _really_ need?

 In a [recent paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3981914) sponsored by the Linux Foundation's Hyperledger project, we found that the top concerns of the offset market participants were actually Quality, Cost, and Transparency: